What is your daily schedule?

 No. We accept new students throughout the year and will adjust tuition for children starting school after the first of the month.
 Enrollment is on a month to month basis (we don't require a yearly contract).
 We require a 30 day notice should you choose to un-enroll your child.
 If you un-enroll and wish to re-enroll, another registration fee is required.

 How do you handle discipline?
 We use natural consequences, positive reinforcement and redirection to handle behavior issues.
 If children have a problem with others, we help them to learn how to work it out with each other.
 We discuss appropriate behaviors individually and as a class.
-When a child has difficulty following directions, we talk with them regarding expectations and the reasons why we follow rules in school is sufficient.
+When a child has difficulty following directions, we talk with them regarding expectations and the reasons why we follow rules.
 If a child requires constant one on one supervision to keep himself/herself or others safe, they may not be ready for our environment.
 In this case we may discuss with parents the possibility of withdrawal from the school and trying again later when the child may be more ready for a school environment.

 Does someone live at the school?